EUDAT-B2NOTE/b2note/b2note_app/README.md

 Frontend application consisting of web pages UI and logic in order to support data annotation and relevant use case.
 This component is bootstrapped by [aurelia-cli](https://github.com/aurelia/cli) and bundled using Webpack (https://aurelia.io/docs/cli/webpack).

+- `/src` contains all source code for web pages and it's components
+- `/dist` contains bundled (and minified) app ready to use in web server, default 'index.html' renders the b2note widget.
+Other *.html contains sample code to integrate b2note widget into web application. `swagger-ui.html` renders Open-API as rendered by swagger plugin.
+- `/aurelia_project` contains configuration files for CLI scripts for developmnent and building
+- `/test` contains unit and e2e tests

 ## Development environmnent

 Run `au run`, then open `http://localhost:8080`